Career Insights

 Learning to solve problems is key skill

-Together Mackert and Wagner are the instructors for one of the newest courses, “Thinking Like a Health Communication Problem Solver.”
-Curiosity, empathy and a willingness to think about old problems in new ways are some areas discussed.
+Along with Center for Health Communication director Mike Mackert, Wagner teaches the online course “Thinking Like a Health Communication Problem Solver” for health care professionals.
+Curiosity, empathy, and a willingness to think about old problems in new ways are some areas discussed.

 Emphasis is on transferable, functional skills that apply in any health field.
 For example, effective visual design and social science research to inform messaging.